drobbins/InformaticsInfrastructureCourse/Assignments/Learning Journal Entries.md

     * In your own words, how would you describe the key concepts of this module?
     * What important questions remain unanswered for you?
 3. Submit your **updated** learning journal as an attachment (or link to Office 365 word document).

+### Optional Question Template

+Consider asking yourself the following questions:

+1. What three successes did I have.
+For example:
+    * How did I succeed in accomplishing my goals?
+    * How were my strategies effective?
+    * How did I appropriately modify my goals or strategies to enable success?
+2. What one change could I have made to improve my success?
+3. The most important thing I learned is:

+As in the goals and strategy entry - be as _specific_ and _concrete_ as possible.

 ## Assessment